xaur/decred-news/guidelines.md

 2. Find notable commits for the month.
 3. If a commit links to its corresponding pull request, check that PR too for more context.

 **Chats** may provide additional context for changes and interesting (sometimes notable) discussions.
 Scanning chats is optional because it can take a lot of time.
-Dev chat rooms: #dev, #politeia, #dcrdata, #lndev, #documentation, #design.
+Dev chat rooms: #dev, #politeia, #dcrdata, #lndev, #documentation, #design, and others.

 For dev **stats**, there is a convenient GitHub filter for calculating developers per repository ([example](https://github.com/decred/dcrd/graphs/contributors?from=2019-06-01&to=2019-07-01&type=c)).